kersov/cypress-pcom-boilerplate/README.md

 -   `cypress/`: Contains all Cypress-related files.
     -   `e2e/`: Your test files (specs) go here.
-    -   `fixtures/`: Test data (e.g., JSON files) used in your tests.
+    -   `fixtures/`: (Create as needed) Test data (e.g., JSON files) used in your tests.
-    -   `support/`: Reusable custom commands, PCOM setup, and utilities.
+    -   `support/`: Reusable PCOM setup and utilities.
         -   `components/`: Base and custom UI component classes.
             -   `base/`: The core set of generic component classes provided by this boilerplate.
             -   `custom/`: (Create this directory for your project-specific components that extend base components).
         -   `pages/`: Page Object classes.
-        -   `utils/`: Utility functions.
+            -   `base/`: Contains `BasicPage`, the base class for all Page Objects.
-        -   `commands.js`: Custom Cypress commands.
+        -   `utils/`: Utility functions (environment variables, URLs, devices, site config).
         -   `e2e.js`: Main support file, loaded before each spec file.
+Registers `@cypress/grep`, `cypress-wait-until`, and loads `pages.js`.
-        -   `pages.js`: Central registration for Page Objects.
+        -   `pages.js`: Central registration for Page Objects (loads `components.js`).
-        -   `components.js`: Central registration/export for globally accessible components (optional).
+        -   `components.js`: Central registration for globally accessible components.
 -   `cypress.config.js`: Cypress configuration file.
 -   `package.json`: Project metadata, dependencies, and npm scripts.

 ### Writing Tests

 1.  **Create Page Objects**:
-    *   For each page in your application, create a corresponding Page Object class in `cypress/support/pages/*/`.
+    *   For each page in your application, create a corresponding Page Object class in `cypress/support/pages/*/`, extending `BasicPage`.
     *   In each Page Object, instantiate the components present on that page using the base components or your custom components.

 2.  **Define Components**: